 Mom's Recipe Scrapbooks (c.
 1920s)

-1/2 envelope Knox® Sparkling Gelatine, 3 tablespoonfuls cold water, 1 cup shredded coconut, 2 cups sugar, 1 cup milk, 1/2 tablespoonful butter, 1 teaspoonful vanilla.
+1/2 envelope Knox® Sparkling Gelatin, 3 tablespoonfuls cold water, 1 cup shredded coconut, 2 cups sugar, 1 cup milk, 1/2 tablespoonful butter, 1 teaspoonful vanilla.

-Soak gelatine in cold water five minutes.
-Put sugar and milk in saucepan, bring to boiling-point and let boil until when tried in cold water a soft ball may be formed.
+Soak gelatin in cold water five minutes.
+Put sugar and milk in saucepan, bring to boiling-point, and let boil until when tried in cold water a soft ball may be formed.

-Remove from range, add soaked gelatine, butter, and vanilla.
+Remove from range, add soaked gelatin, butter, and vanilla.
 Beat until creamy, add coconut and turn into a buttered pan. —Dainty Desserts for Dainty People

 Mix all together, and roll into small balls; let stand one-half hour; then dip into the chocolate prepared thus: One-half cake Baker's® chocolate (grated fine), two tablespoonfuls butter.